opencybersecurityalliance/casp/Plugfests/PastPlugfests/2023-06-13-USC/Results/meeting_notes.md

 	Described Cybersecurity Automation Use Case –
 We want to show how OpenC2 & CACAO work together

-Abidji Kouloum
+Kevin Cressman
 	Verbally described how CACAO Orchestrates the OpenC2 Threat Hunt Actuator Profile as seen on the following figures.

-OpenC2 Live Orchestrator Demo by Matt Cressman & Kaitlyn Hun
+OpenC2 Live Orchestrator Demo by Matt Roberts, Kaitlyn Hsu, and Kouloum Abidji
 	Used MQTT & JSON
 		Used Yuuki Device

-Kaitlyn Hun

 Demo’ed Kestrel Hunt – Switched from Orchestrator to Logs to demonstrate

-Kevin Cressman

 Demo’ed Relay Command – Details follow